Acoustic homing: Passive Acoustic Homing

 Definition: Passive acoustic homing is a guidance method that does not actively emit acoustic signals but rather relies on detecting acoustic emissions of the target.
 It listens for acoustic sounds that are naturally generated by the target.

 Sensing method: Passive acoustic homing systems use hydrophones or microphones to detect and analyze sounds emitted from the target.
 It may be designed to listen for certain types of sounds to the exclusion of others.

 Strengths: Passive acoustic homing does not emit signals of its own and is therefore less detectable by the target.
 It is effective in tracking acoustic targets that produce sound, even in noisy environments.

 Limitations: Passive acoustic homing may have difficulties detecting silent targets or targets using stealth technology to reduce acoustic emissions.
 It also may have reduced accuracy in challenging conditions.

 Uses: Passive acoustic homing is commonly used in underwater surveillance and marine research.

 Applications

 Acoustic homing can be used in:

-Sonar Systems: Acoustic homing is used in many underwater sonar systems such as on submarines, ships, and fish finders.
-These systems use sound waves to detect underwater objects, as well as measuring the object's distance and determining the object's relative position.
+Sonar Systems: Acoustic homing is used in many underwater sonar systems, such as on submarines, ships, and fish finders.
+These systems use sound waves to detect underwater objects, as well as measure the object's distance and determine the object's relative position.